 - the dynamic Danube Delta

 The Danube and its tributaries host a variety of fascinating and diverse ecological territories with many unique plants and animals.
-The rich and unique biodiversity and riverine habitats have been under severe pressure due to human activities since centuries.
+The rich and unique biodiversity and riverine habitats have been under severe pressure due to human activities for centuries.
 However, today the protection of environment and biodiversity is on the political agenda of the different Danubian States.

 The habitats created by the Danube and its tributaries host a unique mix of species.
 But many habitats are degraded by man-made changes to the river profile and width, water depth and flow velocity following the construction of dams, weirs and canals.
 Many migratory fish including sturgeon species and the Danube Salmon are endangered or close to extinction by being disconnected from their spawning grounds and habitats or by being over-exploited.